 Many parents settle for glasses or regular contact lenses as they are less expensive than special ortho-k lenses.
 However, with a savings account, there is no need to compromise because you get a refund.
 Give yourself the opportunity to make the year 2020 a year of 20/20 vision for yourself or your child.

-At Advanced Eyecare Myopia Control Center, we prescribe and fit orthokeratology lenses and provide all associated services.
+At Advanced Eyecare Optometric Center, we prescribe and fit orthokeratology lenses and provide all associated services.
 Contact Dr. Matthew Wang today to schedule an appointment for an eye evaluation.

 We treat patients from Irvine, Dana Point, Lake Forest, Newport Beach, and throughout California .